Article: Shondaland

 I speak with Pat Wetzel from Bump in the Road about addictive relationships, betrayal, and finding a way through it all.

-Podcast/Radio: How to Live a Fantastic Life
+Podcast/RadIO: How to Live a Fantastic Life

-Souldn’t your life be fantastic?
+Shouldn’t your life be fantastic?
 I speak with Dr. Lycka of How to Live a Fantastic Life after the struggles of an addictive marriage.
 I’m not quite there yet but I know I will be.
 Trauma should shape us, not define us.

 Podcast: Second Wind